Castor, the less-bright Twin

-Castor is three pairs of binary stars – six stars in all – in a complex dance about a common center of mass.
+Castor is three pairs of binary stars – six stars in all – in a complex dance around a common center of mass.

 This line will point to Castor and Pollux.

 Perhaps the most unexpected connotation for the twins (along with the rest of Gemini) was as a “pile of bricks” as reported by Richard Hinckley Allen.
 Apparently the pile of bricks stood for the foundation of Rome, and in that context Castor and Pollux were associated with Romulus and Remus, the city’s legendary twin founders.

-Castor’s position is RA: 07h 34m 36s, dec: +31° 53′ 19″
+Castor’s position is RA: 07h 34m 36s, Dec: +31° 53′ 19″

 Bottom line: The star Castor, which appears as one of two bright stars in the constellation Gemini the Twins, is actually a six-star system.